 The financial management and endowment management issues which this committee has raised have apparently not been addressed, even 7 months after the request was made.

 Hamrammr, an OberlinChaos reader, has written in with related concerns.
-JD was aware earlier that there had been a cyberattack on Blackbaud, but the College’s announcement of the attack made no mention of it being a ransomware attack or that a ransom had been paid.
+JD was aware earlier that there had been a cyberattack on Blackbaud, but the College’s announcement of the attack made no mention of it being a ransomware attack or wwhether Oberlin had paid a ransom.
 This seems in line with the administration and BOT’s general disconnectedness.